 - For less important projects seek to greatly minimize the time spent on them by ruthlessly reducing the scope and effort: find a minimal, but acceptable solution.
 Redirect the saved time to more important projects.

 - If you have to disappoint some stakeholders several times (due to the competing priorities) see if you can find ways to deliver something they want without too much effort.
-Consider as a factor in prioritizing how other decisions have gone.
+When prioritizing, consider as one factor how other decisions have gone.
 It shouldn’t result in waste or overlooking much more important items but often you can find solutions that will help keep people happy, even though they didn’t get some of the bigger items they wanted.

 - If the organization hasn’t established a good management system it may well fall on the project manager to protect those on the project from various aspects of the existing management structure (given extra tasks without considering their existing workload, demands from various parts of the organizations that their part of the project be given priority, being blamed for things unfairly, a supervisor that demanding all their time on other tasks – so they can’t deliver for the project…).